vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 #### The marathon runner

 A natural consequence of SDT is that there is rarely only one kind of motivation behind a behavior.
 We'll illustrate this with a thought experiment.
 Imagine that you just finished a marathon.
-What motivated you to train and participate in the race?
+What motivated you to train for and participate in the race?

 At the end of the race, there are likely free food and drinks.
 Perhaps you'll be given a physical medal contingent on your performance.
 If those were the only reasons you had to train and run in the marathon, you probably wouldn't have followed through with it (external regulation).